CatherineGregory/Heatwaves/README.md

 # Heatwaves
-Code to accompany the paper 'Non-survivable heat stress conditions are already occurring'
+Python notebooks to accompany the paper 'Non-survivable heat stress conditions are already occurring'